gogogoeen/Programming-Languages-and-Compilers/README.md

 ```
 now you finish all the setup
 ### run the vc compiler
-go to directory you put VC and jasmin and use the vc compiler to compile your vc code
+Go to directory you put VC and jasmin and use the vc compiler to compile your vc code
 ```bash
 javac -cp .
 VC/vc [-options] filename
 ```